chicagopcdc/gearbox-matching/doc/api.md

           }
         ]
       },
-      "radioOptions": [ // options to choose from; available for field type "radio" ""
-      ],
-      "selectOptions": [ // options to choose from; available for field types "select", "multiselect" {
+      "options": [ // options to choose from; available for field types "radio", "select", "multiselect" {
           "value": "",
           "label": "", // optional; if not provided, will use value